allenai/allennlp/tutorials/tagger/README.md

 We define a `TextField` to hold the sentence (you can see that it needs to know the token indexers from the constructor), and if tags are provided we put them in a `SequenceLabelField`, which is for labels corresponding to each element of a sequence.
-(If we had a label that applied to the entire sentence, for example sentiment, we would instead use a `LabelField`.)
+(If we had a label that applied to the entire sentence, for example "sentiment", we would instead use a `LabelField`.)

 Finally, we just return an `Instance` containing the dict `field_name` -> `Field`.